crowdagger/crowbook/book_example/config.md

 ======================

-If you want to use Crowbook for your book, this configuration file is all you'll have to add (assuming you'll already have the book in Markdown files; if you don't, you'll also have to write a book first, but that's besides the scope of this document).
+If you want to use Crowbook for your book, this configuration file is all you'll have to add (assuming you already have the book in Markdown files; if you don't, you'll also have to write a book first, but that's besides the scope of this document).